Poincar\'e duality, Hilbert complexes and geometric applications: Hilbert Complexes

 \begin{proof} We have $K=Ker(T^{*})\oplus Ker(T^{*})^{\bot}$ and $Ker(T^{*})^{\bot}=\overline{ran(T)}$.
 Therefore by the fact that $ran(T)$ is closed it follows that $T$ is a bijection between $Ker(T)^{\bot}$ and $Ker(T^{*})^{\bot}$.
 Now from the fact that $Ker(T)^{\bot}$ and $(Ker(T^{*}))^{\bot}$ are closed subspace of $H$ and $K$ respectively it follows we can look at them as Hilbert spaces with the products induced by the products of $H$ and $K$ respectively.
 In this way we can use the closed graph theorem to conclude that $T|_{Ker(T)^{\bot}}$ has a continuous inverse. \end{proof}

-\begin{prop} Let $H$ be a Hilbert space and let $M,N$ be two closed subspace of it.
-Let $\pi_{M},\pi_{N}$ be the orthogonal projection on $M$ and $N$ respectively.
+\begin{prop} Let $H$ be a Hilbert space and let $M,N$ be two closed subspaces of it.
+Let $\pi_{M},\pi_{N}$ be the orthogonal projections on $M$ and $N$ respectively.
 Consider $M$ and $N$ as Hilbert spaces with the scalar product induced by the one of $H$.
-Then that is if we look at $\pi_{N}|_{M}$ as a linear and continuous map from the Hilbert space $M$ to the Hilbert space $N$ then $\pi_{M}|_{N}$ is its adjoint. \end{prop}
+Then that is if we look at $\pi_{M}|_{N}$ as a linear and continuous map from the Hilbert space $M$ to the Hilbert space $N$ then $\pi_{N}|_{M}$ is its adjoint. \end{prop}